 - Baked beans

-Store: Instant Pot country style ribs can be stored in the fridge for up to 4 days.
-Store them in an airtight container.
+Store: Instant Pot country style ribs can be stored in the fridge in an airtight container for up to 4 days.

-Reheat: The best way to reheat country style ribs is to wrap them in foil and bake them in a preheated oven on 350 F for about 15 minutes, or until they’re heated to an internal temperature of at least 165 F.
+Reheat: The best way to reheat country style pork ribs is to wrap them in foil and bake them in a preheated oven at 350 F for about 15 minutes, or until they’re heated to an internal temperature of at least 165 F.